stanley-gu/qual/proposal.md

-Using a genome-wide homozygosity mapping approach, a popularizing technique in cardiovascular research [@Kathiresan2012], nonsense, missense, and single-nucleotide insertion frameshift mutations in the NT5E gene, coding for CD73, have been discovered to cause medial arterial calcification of the limbs, in otherwise healthy individuals. [@StHilaire2011] The study by @StHilaire2011 demonstrated that cultured fibroblasts from the patients were deficient in CD73 activity of hydrolyzing AMP into adenosine and inorganic phosphate, which was shown to be restored through CD73-deliverying viral vectors.
+Using a genome-wide homozygosity mapping approach, a popularizing technique in cardiovascular research [@Kathiresan2012], nonsense, missense, and single-nucleotide insertion frameshift mutations in the NT5E gene, coding for CD73, have been discovered to cause MVC of the limbs and joints in otherwise healthy individuals. [@StHilaire2011] The disease phenontype was exhibited in patients who were homozygous for the defective gene, with the onset of symptoms occuring around age 20 and becoming more severe with age, causing significant pain and discomfort in walking.
+The study by @StHilaire2011 demonstrated that cultured fibroblasts from the patients were deficient in CD73 activity of hydrolyzing AMP into adenosine and inorganic phosphate, which was shown to be restored through CD73-deliverying viral vectors.

 ## Exploring Possible Mechanisms Behind ACDC

-In determining the mechanism of ACDC, the literature was reviewed for related enzymes and metabolites that are related in the pathobiology of medial vascular calcification (Figure \ref{fig:mechanism}). [@Rutsch2011]
+In determining the mechanism of ACDC, the literature was reviewed for related enzymes and metabolites that are related in the pathobiology of MVC (Figure
+\ref{fig:mechanism}). [@Rutsch2011] The process of bone formation by osteoblasts is closely resembled by the induced osteoblast-like smooth muscle cells that cause MVC. [@Neven2011]

 ### Tissue-Nonspecific Alkaline Phosphatase (TNAP)